zipteams/zipteams.github.io/customer-insights.md

 - Each authentication token is unique for a specific tenant and subtenant combination
 - To display dashboards for multiple subtenants within a tenant, you must generate separate authentication tokens for each subtenant
 - Tokens have a limited validity period; refer to the [Auth Token API documentation](./auth-token.md#technical-notes) for details
+- This page can only be opened in IFrame on https webpages and will not open on localhost.
+Once you have completed the integration, you'll need to get the domain whitelisted from us - then only this page will render otherwise you'll see a refused to connect error.